MOUNTAIN-FLOWERS OF EVIL AND MOUNTAIN LIVE: THE ROAD GOES EVER ON.

 Having just enjoyed two successful studio albums, many groups would’ve stuck to what looked a winning formula and written a third album.
 However, Mountain decided that the first side of their third album Flowers Of Evil would be recorded in the studio and the second side feature the band live.

-Bassist and vocalist Steve Pappalardi played a huge part in the writing of the first side of Flowers Of Evil.
+Bassist and vocalist Felix Pappalardi played a huge part in the writing of the first side of Flowers Of Evil.
 He wrote King’s Chorale and cowrote Flowers Of Evil with David Rea.
-The other three songs, One Last Cold Kiss, Crossroader and the epic Pride and Passion were penned by Steve Pappalardi and his wife Gail Collins.
+The other three songs, One Last Cold Kiss, Crossroader and the epic Pride and Passion were penned by Felix Pappalardi and his wife Gail Collins.
 These songs were recorded at The Record Plant, New York, and produced by Mountain during September 1971.
 They were joined on side two by two tracks that featured Mountain live.

 Mountain had played the Filmore East, on September 1971, where the recorded the twenty-five minute suite ream Sequence.
 It sounds as it it’s been inspired by Cream, as Mountain improvise their way through what was their live Magnus Opus.
 A guitar solo from Leslie West gives way to a cover of Roll Over Beethoven, Dreams Of Milk and Honey, Variation and Swan Theme.
-During the four-part suite, Leslie West unleashes blistering guitar licks and vocalist Steve Pappalardi channels the spirit of Robert Plant.
+During the four-part suite, Leslie West unleashes blistering guitar licks and vocalist Felix Pappalardi channels the spirit of Robert Plant.
 It’s a potent and heady brew, and gets even better as Mountain’s theme tune Mississippi Queen closes the set on a high,

 Flowers Of Evil was released in November 1971, and found favour with critics.
 They were won over by an album where Mountain successfully combined blues rock and hard rock with psychedelic rock in the studio and on the stage.
 Buoyed by the critical response to Flowers Of Evil, Mountain watched with interest as the album.